Skip to content

 hookExists [ --application applicationHome ] [ --extensions extensionList ] [ --next scriptName ] [ hookName0 ]

-Does a hook exist in the local project?
 Check if one or more hook exists.
 All hooks must exist to succeed.

 Arguments